How is the gold per ounce price determined?

 The gold spot price is the cost at which a product can be executed and delivered on right now.
 It does not consider the premium or added cost of a bullion coin well beyond the market estimation of the metal content the commodity encompasses.
 A manufacturer marks up the price due to the minting costs and sells it to a dealer.
 A dealer thereafter further marks up the gold bullion prices in order to account for distribution costs and a minimal dealer fee and sells it to individual buyers and investors.
-Bullion Exchanges offers gold in various forms of investment with free shipping at the lowest possible markup from the spot price.
+At Bullion Exchanges, we offer gold at the lowest possible markup from the spot price.

 What is the difference between an ounce and a troy ounce when looking at a price of gold chart?

-An ounce is equivalent to about 28.349 grams and is used as a measure for almost all common commodities whereas, gold is always measured by the troy ounce which weighs about 31.103 grams.
+A standard ounce is equivalent to about 28.349 grams and is used as a measure for almost all common commodities.
+Gold, however, is always measured by the troy ounce, which weighs about 31.103 grams.
 This standard of measurement was adopted by the United States for standard coinage in 1828, but it was created in France during medieval times.